telatin/blini/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Thank you for taking the time to report a bug!
+Please help us address it by providing the information below.

 **Describe the faulty behavior**
 A clear and concise description of what the unexpected behavior is.
 You can paste the output here if it's not too long.